dearleiii/PIRM-2018-SISR-Challenge/README.md

 ## Reference Listing
 1. [Intuitive explanation of CNN](https://ujjwalkarn.me/2016/08/11/intuitive-explanation-convnets/)
-2. Dehazing Paper - 2018 CVPR-NTIRE workshop
+2. [ ] Dehazing Paper - 2018 CVPR-NTIRE workshop
-3. New Techniques for Preserving Global Structure and Denoising in SISR - Duke Prediction Lab 2018 CVPR-NTIRE workshop
+3. [ ] New Techniques for Preserving Global Structure and Denoising in SISR - Duke Prediction Lab 2018 CVPR-NTIRE workshop
+  - Consult authors about trickes that can be applied generally